On weakly maximal representations of surface groups: Abstract

 \section{Abstract}

 We introduce and study a new class of representations of surface groups into Lie groups of Hermitian type, called {\em weakly maximal} representations.
-They are defined in terms of invariants in bounded cohomology and extend considerably the scope of maximal representations studied in \cite{Burger_Iozzi_Wienhard_tol, Burger_Iozzi_Wienhard_anosov, Burger_Iozzi_Labourie_Wienhard, Burger_Iozzi_Wienhard_htt, Wienhard_mapping, Hartnick_Strubel, Bradlow_GarciaPrada_Gothen_survey, Bradlow_GarciaPrada_Gothen, GarciaPrada_Gothen_Mundet}.
 We prove that weakly maximal representations are discrete and injective and we describe the structure of the Zariski closure of their image.
-We show moreover that they admit an elementary topological characterization in terms of bi-invariant orders; in particular if the target group is Hermitian of tube type, the order can be described in terms of the causal structure on the Shilov boundary.
-Furthermore we study the relation between the subset of weakly maximal representations and other geometrically significant subsets of the representations variety.
+Furthermore we prove that the set of weakly maximal representations is a closed subset of the representation variety and describe its relation to other geometrically significant subsets of the representations variety.